Copa América: Beginnings (1916–1929)

-Disorganization and intermittency
+Disorganization and intermittency (1930–1967)

 After the first World Cup held in Uruguay in 1930, the enmity between the football federations of Uruguay and Argentina prevented the competition from being played for a number of years.
 Only in 1935 was it possible to dispute a special edition of the event to be officially reinstated in 1939.
 Peru became the host nation of the 1939 edition and won the competition for the first time.
 Ecuador made their debut at that tournament.

 In 1941, Chile hosted that year's edition in celebration of the 400th anniversary of the founding of Santiago for which the capacity of the newly built Estadio Nacional was expanded from 30,000 to 70,000 spectators.
 Despite the large investment and initial success of the team, the Chileans would be defeated in the last match by eventual champions Argentina.
 Uruguay hosted and won the 1942 edition.
 Chile would host again in 1945, and came close to playing for the title against Argentina.
 However, Brazil spoiled that possibility, and Argentina would win the tournament once again on Chilean soil.

 The event then entered a period of great disruption.
 The championship was not played on a regular basis and many editions would be deemed unofficial, only to be considered valid later on by CONMEBOL.
 For example, Argentina would be the first (and so far only) team to win three consecutive titles by winning the championships of 1945, 1946 and 1947.
 After those three annual tournaments, the competition returned to being held every two years, then three and later four.
 There were even two tournaments held in 1959, one in Argentina and a second in Ecuador.
 During this period, some of the national teams were indifferent to the tournament.
 Some did not participate every year, others sent lesser teams; in the 1959 edition held in Ecuador, Brazil entered a team from the state of Pernambuco.
 Bolivia won for the first time when it hosted in 1963, but was defeated in the first game of the 1967 tournament by debutant Venezuela.
 The founding of the Copa Libertadores in 1959 also affected the way the tournament was viewed by its participants.

+Copa América era (1975–present)

+Renewal, name and format change (1975–1987)

 After eight years of absence, the event resumed in 1975 and officially acquired the name Copa América.
 The tournament had no fixed venue, and all matches were played throughout the year in each country.
 Nine teams participated in the group stages with the defending champions receiving a bye into the semifinals.
 The tournament was contested every four years using this system until 1987.
+It also no longer held the round-robin tournament format and instead incorporated a group stage, knockout round and a final.